The free splitting complex of a free group II: Loxodromic outer automorphisms: Background

-\paragraph{Filtration, strata, height.} A \emph{filtration} of a marked graph $G$ is a nested sequence of subgraphs $\emptyset = G_0 \subset G_1 \subset G_2 \subset \ldots G_N = G$.
+\paragraph{Filtration, strata, height, relative train track maps.} A \emph{filtration} of a marked graph $G$ is a nested sequence of subgraphs $\emptyset = G_0 \subset G_1 \subset G_2 \subset \ldots G_N = G$.
+A path or circuit has \emph{height} $i$ if it is contained in $G_i$ but not $G_{i-1}$.
 For any filtration by free factor systems $\emptyset = \F_0 \sqsubset \F_1 \sqsubset \cdots \sqsubset \F_N = \{[F_n]\}$ there exists a filtered marked graph denoted as above such that $[G_i]=\F_i$.
-Given a filtration of $G$ as above and a homotopy equivalence $f \from G \to G$, if $f(G_i) \subset G_i$ for all $i$ then the filtration is \emph{$f$-invariant} or just \emph{invariant} if $f$ is clear from the context.
-The union of edges contained in $G_i$ but not $G_{i-1}$ is a subgraph $H_i$ called the \emph{$i^{th}$ stratum}.
-If $f(H_i) \subset H_{i-1}$ then $H_i$ is a \emph{zero stratum}.
-When working with $f$-invariant filtrations we will always assume that each stratum $H_i$ is either a zero stratum or an \emph{irreducible stratum}, meaning that for any two edges $E$ and $E'$ in $H_i$ there exists $k \ge 1$ such that $f^k_\#(E)$ crosses $E'$, and that each irreducible stratum is either \neg\ (nonexponentially growing) or \eg\ (exponentially growing), the latter meaning that for some (every) $E$ in $H_i$ the number of $H_i$ edges crossed by the path $f^k_\#(E)$ grows exponentially in $k$.
-After passing to a higher positive power and subdividing (unnecessary when $f$ is a \ct, for example), any \neg\ stratum $H_i$ consists of a single oriented edge $E$ that satisfies $f(E) = E\cdot u$ for some (possibly trivial) path in $G_{i-1}$.
-Also, any \eg\ stratum $H_r$ has the property that for all sufficiently large $k$ the $f^k_\#$-image of each edge in $H_r$ crosses every edge in $H_r$ and the number of such crossings grows exponentially in~$k$.
-Furthermore, any \eg\ stratum has $\ge 2$ edges.
+Given a filtration of $G$ as above and a topological representative $f \from G \to G$ of some outer automorphism, if $f(G_i) \subset G_i$ for all $i$ then the filtration is \emph{$f$-invariant} or just \emph{invariant} if $f$ is clear from the context.
+The union of edges contained in $G_i$ but not $G_{i-1}$ is a subgraph denoted $G_i \setminus G_{i-1} = H_i$ called the \emph{$i^{th}$ stratum}.
+If $f(H_i) \subset G_{i-1}$ then $H_i$ is a \emph{zero stratum}.
+When working with a topological representative $f \from G \to G$ of some $\phi \in \Out(F_n)$ and an $f$-invariant filtration of~$G$, we always assume that each stratum $H_i$ is either a zero stratum or an \emph{irreducible stratum}, the latter meaning that for any two edges $E,E' \subset H_i$ there exists $k \ge 1$ such that $f^k_\#(E)$ crosses $E'$.
+Also, we always assume that each irreducible stratum is either \neg\ which stands for \emph{nonexponentially growing} or \eg\ which stands for \emph{exponentially growing}: what these mean is that for some (every) edge $E \subset H_i$ the number of $H_i$ edges crossed by the path $f^k_\#(E)$ is at most $1$ for all $k$ in the \neg\ case, and has exponential upper and lower bounds in the \eg\ case.
 We sometimes say that an edge is \eg\ if it belongs to an \eg\ stratum and similarly for \neg\ edges.
-A path or circuit has \emph{height} $i$ if it is contained in $G_i$ but not $G_{i-1}$.
-See subsection 1.5.1 of \SubgroupsOne\ or subsection 2.6 of \recognition.

-\paragraph{Paths, $f_\#$, Nielsen paths, splittings.} A \emph{path} in $G$ is an immersion of a (possibly trivial, infinite or bi-infinite) interval and has endpoints, if any, at vertices.
-We do not distinguish between paths that differ only by an orientation preserving reparameterization of their domains so a path is determined by its associated edge path and we identify a path with its edge path.
-A path $\sigma$ is \emph{crossed} by a path $\tau$ if either $\sigma$ or $\bar \sigma$ is a subpath of $\tau$.
-A \emph{circuit} in $G$ is an immersion of a circle.